Explore more blogs

 Vida Afro Latina Fund

-Vida Afro Latina Fund is an international women's fund.
-This fund facilitates participatory grant-making with Black women-led organizations working to address sexual violence in Latin America.
+Vida Afro Latina Fund is an international women's fund that facilitates participatory grant-making with Black women-led organizations working to address sexual violence in Latin America.

 Black Art Futures Fund

-A Red Olive Culture Commons project, Black Arts Futures Fund successfully granted $115K to 12 Black-led cultural organizations across eight states in 2021.
+A Red Olive Culture Commons project, the Black Arts Futures Fund has successfully granted $115K to 12 Black-led cultural organizations across eight states.

-Like foundations, grants come in all shapes and sizes, from local, state, and federal government grants to those from massive corporate foundations like Coca-Cola and Walmart, and Google.
-It can be challenging to sort through to find the ones you're eligible for.
+Like foundations, grants come in all shapes and sizes, from local, state, and federal government grants to those from massive corporate foundations like Coke, Walmart, and Google.
+It can be challenging to sort through to find the Black grants you're eligible for.

-A Power of She Fund project of the Women's Sports Foundation, Well-being for All is a $10K grant for women of color entrepreneurs and nonprofit leaders working to make fitness and wellness more accessible to and inclusive of female BIPOC communities.
-They even have Alicia Keys on board as an advisor to grant recipients.
+A Power of She Fund project of the Women's Sports Foundation, Wellbeing for All is a $10K grant for women of color entrepreneurs and nonprofit leaders working to make fitness and wellness more accessible to and inclusive of female BIPOC communities.
+Alicia Keys is even on board as an advisor to grant recipients.

 Chicago Beyond's Rapid Response Fund

-Trust and flexibility are drivers of this unrestricted fund for hyperlocal Black and Brown-led Chicago organizations responding directly to their communities' needs.
+Trust and flexibility drive this unrestricted fund for hyperlocal Black and Brown-led Chicago organizations that respond directly to their communities' needs.

 Mobilize Power Fund

 Another rapid response grant, this one from the Third Wave Fund, supports grassroots gender justice groups (no 501(c)(3) status required) facing time-sensitive projects.
-Prioritized grantees are lower-budget organizations whose leadership identifies as young, BIPOC women or gender nonconforming/intersex/queer folks.
+Prioritized grantees are lower-budget organizations whose leadership identifies as young, BIPOC women or gender nonconforming, intersex, or queer people.

 Black Equity & Excellence Grant